 The nightlife is quiet in Agnes Water and 1770, and with a lot of self-contained accommodation, it suits to eat in.
-We try a couple of places during the day and stay in at night especially as our beach shack is very cute and cosy!
+We ate at a couple of places during the day and stayed in at night especially as our beach shack is very cute and cosy.

 Holidays Café – Great food, a casual setting and a great location with views of Agnes Water Beach.
-There is not a lot of choice on the menu, but what they do have is very nice.
-We share a vegetarian burger and have two caramel thickshakes and it’s delicious.
+There’s not a lot of choice on the menu, but what they do have is nice.
+We share a vegetarian burger and caramel thick shakes.

-We stay at 1770 Beach Shacks right across the beach at 1770 with gorgeous views!
-The shacks are open tropical style with polished timber floors, timber french doors and push out windows with the beautiful finishing touch of fresh hibiscus flowers placed around the room.
-We love sitting on the balcony having a BBQ and watching the sunset.
+We stayed at 1770 Beach Shacks right across the beach in 1770 with gorgeous views.
+The shacks have an open tropical style with polished timber floors, timber French doors and push-out windows.
+All this with the beautiful finishing touch of fresh hibiscus flowers placed around the room.
+We loved sitting on the balcony having a BBQ and watching the sunset.

 Lazy Lizard Surf School – The warm waters of Agnes offer a number of surf breaks to suit beginners and experienced so is a great place to learn to surf.
-They take the class to Springs Beach a beautiful remote beach and the classes are small with male and female coaches.
+They take the class to Springs Beach, a beautiful remote beach.
+The classes are small with male and female coaches.

 1770 Liquid Adventure – A choice of guided kayak tours such as sunset explorer and family tours around the headland and nature reserve that often see dolphins, turtles and other wildlife.
 Hire a canoe to explore on your own and perhaps take a picnic to one of the sandbars.